Simple Table Build

 Patch Holes & Sand Simple Table

 Because I was in a rush, I forgot to take pictures.
 Do you see how perfectly the planks fit the bottom shelf?
-I ripped them to perfectly hold printer paper.
+I ripped them to hold printer paper perfectly.

-Then the holes were patched with drywall mud and sanded.
-Making it easy on myself, the table top and bottom shelf were attached with brad nails using my nail gun.
-Don’t you love it’s simplicity?
+Then, the holes were patched with drywall mud and sanded.
+Making it easy on myself, I attached the table top and bottom shelf with brad nails using my nail gun.
+Don’t you love its simplicity?

-Did you know I elevate my paint sprayer projects, and that I always paint the underside first?
+Did you know I elevate my paint sprayer projects and always paint the underside first?
 I used my Super Finish Max paint sprayer and the same paint I used on my White Christmas Village.
-If you ever have rusted paint cans, use plastic containers to store your paint.
-I even use detergent bottles for storing paint long term.
+If you ever have rusted paint cans, store your paint in plastic containers.
+I even use detergent bottles for long-term storage.

 The simple table looks great with two light coats of paint.
-The weather turned cold and I had to bring it indoors to paint one final coat by hand.
-Sadly I didn’t take any pictures of the table before I delivered it.
+The weather turned cold, so I had to bring it indoors to paint one final coat by hand.
+Sadly, I didn’t take any pictures of the table before I delivered it.
 Imelda loves the table and put it right to work holding her printer and her printer paper!
 It made me feel so good to finally get her table completed.

 Thanks for sharing on Pinterest